warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Bridging

-Bridging is a process allowing users to transfer assets between different blockchain networks.
-Warden supports [Omnichain Interoperability](#omnichain-interoperability) and has native bridging functionality built in conjunction with an industry leader.
-It'll be announced soon.
+Bridging is a method allowing users to transfer assets across different blockchain networks.
+This technology utilizes cross-chain bridges – smart contracts that receive and lock tokens on the source chain and then mint a corresponding number of "wrapped" tokens on the destination chain.

+Warden's [Omnichain Applications](omnichain-application) support cross-chain token transfer and general message parsing through Axelar.
+Currently there are [64 connected chains](https://axelarscan.io).
+You can perform transactions on Ethereum, other IBC-enabled chains, and any ECDSA- or EDDSA-based chain supported by the [Keychain](#keychain) you're using – for example, Bitcoin.

 ---

 ## Builder incentive

-A large portion of [WARD](#ward-token) supply is allocated for builder incentives.
-A link to the relevant builder grants will be dropped shortly.
+Warden Protocol is open to third-party contributions: core protocol development or building [Omnichin Applications](#omnichain-application) in the Warden ecosystem.
+We'll reward both types of contributions with builder incentives in [WARD](#ward-token).
+More details will be announced soon.

 ---

 ## Chain Abstraction

 Chain Abstraction is one of Warden's key features.
-Instead of managing multiple wallets or accounts for different blockchains, you can aggregate them in one [Space](#space) within the Warden Protocol.
+Instead of managing multiple wallets or accounts for different blockchains, you can aggregate them in one [Space](#space) within Warden Protocol.
 [Omnichain Applications](#omnichain-application) allow signing transactions and messages at any destination chain.

 ---

 ## Delegator

 A delegator is an individual or entity that participates in the [staking](#staking) process by delegating their [WARD tokens](#ward-token) to a [validator](#validator).
-Delegation allows securing the network and sharing rewards with validators without the responsibility of running a [full node](#full-node).
+Delegation allows securing the network and sharing rewards with validators without the responsibility of running a [node](#warden-protocol-node).

 All delegators inherit the state from their validator: [bonded](#bonded-validator), [unbonding](#unbonding-validator), or [unbonded](#unbonded-validator).
 To avoid risks, delegators should perform due diligence on validators and spread their stake over multiple validators.
 Delegators can also participate in [governance](#governance).